Former University of Michigan football players detail sexual abuse by university doctor

 "Concerning information was also shared with other University personnel.
 Although the information these individuals received varied in directness and specificity, Dr. Anderson’s misconduct may have been detected earlier and brought to an end if they had considered, understood, investigated, or elevated what they heard."

-The report, which relied on 300 patient interviews and information from over 800 people, included a footnote stating that "multiple University personnel who worked with Mr. Schembechler told us that had he been aware of Dr. Anderson’s misconduct with patients, he would not have tolerated it."
+The report, which relied on 300 patient interviews and information from over 800 people, included a footnote stating that "multiple University personnel who worked with Mr. Schembechler told us that had he been aware of Anderson’s misconduct with patients, he would not have tolerated it."

 Last week, current Wolverines head coach Jim Harbaugh, who played under Schembechler and whose father served as an assistant under the coach cast doubt on the report, saying "there was nothing that ever was swept under the rug or ignored.
 He addressed everything in a timely fashion.
 That’s the Bo Schembechler that I know."

-Schembechler’s own stepson, Matt Schembechler alleges that as a child he was also a victim of Dr. Anderson, and that like the former players, he told his stepfather.
+Schembechler’s own stepson, Matt Schembechler alleges that as a child he was also a victim of Anderson, and that like the former players, he told his stepfather.

 "That hands-on situation that Dr. Anderson did to me, it just, call it intuition, I don't know, it just was wrong," Matt said.